dororo1225/GazeCommunication1/Analysis1/README.md

 ====

 ## Overview
-This folder includes rstan codes, graphing codes, and data for the section "Analysis 1" in "Not too close, not too far: Interpersonal distance modulates infant-parent gaze communication" by Yamamoto, Sato and Itakura: .
+This folder includes rstan codes, graphing codes, and data for the section "Analysis 1" in "Not too close, not too far: Interpersonal distance modulates infant-parent gaze communication" by Yamamoto, Sato and Itakura.

 ## Description
 It consists maily of two folders and four files: